comsci-uwc-isak/unit-1-project-Khalidismail876/README.md

 ```

 ### Developing the action of backingup the data
+This code will restore all the data they prevous had in RentalCarApp to a created folder
+called backup.

 1. Go to Desktop (cd ~)
 2. check if there is a file named Backup
 3. if the file exist then delete